Rudra00codes/Rudra00codes/README.md

 - ⚡ Fun fact **: Coding is my warmup, and debugging is my cardio.**<br>

-- 👨‍💻 My passion for football has been redirected by my strong interest in technology.
+- 👨‍💻 My strong interest in technology has redirected my passion for football.

 <hr>